himmAllRight/himmAllRight-source/content/post/selecting-charmeleons-upgrades.md

     * I had actually considered the 550 when I first built charmeleon, but ended up picking the rx550.
     * This time, I picked the rx550 to pair with my rx580.
         * I had actually read several gpu passthrough guides using this exact pairing so I guessed it was a safe bet.

+**TLDR:** I wanted an easier time with VFIO GPU passthrough.
+Having a second card for the host or a second VM makes this easier.
+The rx550 is a common card for this use.

 ## Conclusion